paul-andrei-dev/ReviewListClientServer/README.md

 ## Usage

-- Access the web app at [http://localhost:8080](http://localhost:8080).
 - Use the "Refresh" button to manually fetch the latest top 3 reviews.
 - Observe the automatic update of reviews every 30 seconds.
 - Explore the historical data of reviews, now persistently stored and visually distinguished by sentiment.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Acknowledgements